jakeqaverch/Engagement-Survey/README.md

 | 5      | 91    | 0.091      |
 | % Positive || 70.1          |

+- The sentiment on this question is relatively positive with 70.1% of respondents answering positively.
+- The outliers who answered 2 should be examined further.

 ## My manager creates an environment where I can safely learn from my mistakes.